top of page

 To me, becoming a volunteer has really changed my life.
 I have made some great friends; the volunteers are all so very kind-hearted people.
 Becoming a volunteer, myself and being able to help anyone is one of the most important things in my life.
 I am a totally changed person.
 I began to build my confidence up.
 Take more care of myself physically and mentally.
 There is no pressure on me that being employed has.
 I love being a volunteer.
 I will never be able to thank the Hub enough.
 I tell everyone that!
 My life has changed in every way it possibly could.

-Elaine, Volunteer therapist
+Elaine, Volunteer Therapist

 I first started attending the Hub weekly from April 2015.
 I was low in mood, low in self-esteem and in a lot of pain.
 Although I knew some of the people and volunteers there it took me a while to “come out of my shell” a bit.
 The volunteer therapists were fantastic.
 They not only made me feel amazing after my treatment but the interaction and fun they all had really encouraged me to go back every week.
 In fact, I built my week around it.